 The fear of death started to fade away in the fifth grade, when I wrote a short story for school titled La Muerte de la Muerte, Spanish for Death of Death.

-The hand written story, kept by my mom as a memento of the time, marked the origin of what Horatio in the Wind is now.
+The hand written story, kept by my mom as a memento of the time, marked the origin of what Horatio in the Wind is now, and the beginning of how I released my fear of dying.